-It’s a beginner’s course that teaches the core concepts such as building a complete 2D game in a short time, brush up on Java skills, create different game levels, and even monetize your app via Google Admob to make some money.
+It’s a beginner’s course that teaches the core concepts such as building a complete 2D game in a short time, brushing up on Java skills, creating different game levels, and even monetizing your app via Google Admob to make some money.

 You also need to install Android Studio and have basic programming experience like if-else, variable, method, loop, and many others.